vietdang7/Simple-CSS-Framework/README.md

 ```

 ## Why I create this project?
-I created this project to practice the structure of a CSS framework.
+I created this project for practice the structure of a CSS framework.
 The knowledge is gained from Udacity Full Stack Nanodegree.

 ## Getting Started
 ### Prerequisites